 Meet the Superintendent

-Dr. Salcido grew up in Santa Maria and attended UCSB, where she majored in English and later earned her master’s degree in education.
-She began teaching at Dos Pueblos High School.
-She subsequently served as assistant principal of San Marcos High School and principal of Santa Barbara Junior High School, before joining the Santa Barbara County Education Office in 2006 as a director and then assistant superintendent for instructional services.
-From 2012-2017, she was the County Education Office’s deputy superintendent.
+Dr. Salcido began her teaching career at Dos Pueblos High School, and subsequently served as assistant principal of San Marcos High School and principal of Santa Barbara Junior High School.
+She joined SBCEO in 2006 as a director in the Curriculum and Instruction division and later served as assistant superintendent for the Instructional Services division.
+From 2012-17, she was the County Education Office’s deputy superintendent.

 Since the beginning of her tenure as Santa Barbara County Superintendent of Schools, Dr. Salcido has been a strong supporter of school safety and an advocate for youth mental wellness, helping to access increased grant funding for both.
 She has been an integral partner with the county during the Thomas Fire and 1/9 debris flow, and the COVID-19 pandemic.

 Dedicated to serving Santa Barbara County and the state, Dr. Salcido provides support for youth, educators, and the educational system by working with several local and state partners:

 At the local level, Dr. Salcido is a board member of the Association of California School Administrators (ACSA) Region 13, and Partners in Education.
 She serves as a board member of Santa Barbara County Special Education Local Plan Area Joint Powers Agency (SELPA/JPA) and an advisory board member for the Scholarship Foundation of Santa Barbara.
 She has also served as a board member of the Community Youth Performing Arts Center at the Marjorie Luke Theatre, Social Skills America, and the Council on Alcoholism and Drug Abuse (CADA).